Managing work at height permits digitally

 • Providing appropriate personal protective equipment (PPE) and ensure its proper usage

-By adhering to relevant regulations and implementing robust permit to work (PTW) systems, employers can create a safer work environment.
+By adhering to relevant WSH regulations and implementing robust permit to work (PTW) systems, employers can create a safer work environment.

 Obtaining a Work at Height permit

 A Permit to Work (PTW) system is a formal written authorisation process designed to ensure that specific high-risk tasks, such as work at height, are carried out safely and in accordance with established procedures.
-The PTW system helps in identifying potential hazards, implementing appropriate control measures, and clearly defining the roles and responsibilities of those involved in the work.
+The PTW system helps identify hazards, evaluate the risk, and implement control measures for safe execution of WAH activities, clearly defining the roles and responsibilities of those involved in the work.
+A comprehensive PTW system includes the following key elements:

 • Identification of tasks requiring a permit